Mishaal bint Fahd Al Saud

-Sheikha Mishaal bint Fahd Al Saud (1958 – 15 July 1977; الأميرة مشاعل بنت فهد بن محمد بن عبدالعزيز آل سعود) was a member of the House of Saud who was executed by shooting for committing adultery in 1977, at the age of 19.
+Princess Mishaal bint Fahd Al Saud (1958 – 15 July 1977; الأميرة مشاعل بنت فهد بن محمد بن عبدالعزيز آل سعود) was a member of the House of Saud who was executed by shooting allegedly for committing adultery in 1977, at the age of 19.
 She was a daughter of Prince Fahd bin Muhammad and a granddaughter of Prince Muhammad bin Abdulaziz, a son of King Abdulaziz of Saudi Arabia and the older and only full brother of King Khalid.
+Much of the available information about the incident is derived from the 1980 docu-drama Death of a Princess, which presents a largely fictionalized and dramatized portrayal of the events.

 Background

 Princess Mishaal's family sent her, at her own request, to Beirut, Lebanon, to attend school.
 While there, she fell in love with a man, Khaled al Sha'er Muhalhal, the nephew of Ali Hassan al Shaer, the Saudi ambassador in Lebanon, and they began an affair.
 Upon their return to Saudi Arabia, it emerged that they had conspired to meet alone on several occasions and a charge of adultery was brought against them.
 She attempted to fake her own drowning and was caught trying to escape from Saudi Arabia with Khaled.
-Although the Princess was disguised as a man, she was recognized by a passport examiner at Jeddah airport.
+Although the Princess was disguised as a man, she was recognized by a passport examiner at Jeddah International Airport.
 She was subsequently returned to her family.
 Under the Sharia law current in Saudi Arabia, a person can be convicted of adultery only by the testimony of four adult male witnesses to the act of sexual penetration, or by their own admission of guilt, stating four times in court "I have committed adultery."
 Her family urged her not to confess but instead merely to promise never to see her lover again.
 On her return to the courtroom, she repeated her confession: "I have committed adultery.
+I have committed adultery.
 I have committed adultery.
 I have committed adultery."

 Execution

 On 15 July 1977, both Mishaal and Khaled were publicly executed in Jeddah by the side of the Queen's Building in the park.
 She was blindfolded, made to kneel, and executed on the explicit instructions of her grandfather, a senior member of the royal family, for the dishonor that she had brought on her clan.
-Khaled, after being forced to watch her execution, was beheaded with a sword by, it is believed, one of the princess' male relatives rather than by a professional executioner.
+Khaled, after being forced to watch her execution, was beheaded with a sword by, it is believed, one of the princess's male relatives rather than by a professional executioner.
 Severing his head took five blows.
-Both executions were conducted near the palace in Jeddah, not in Deera Square.
+Both executions were conducted near the palace in Jeddah, not in Deera Square, the historic site where those sentenced to death in Saudi Arabia are publicly executed.